mar-tina/stonks/README.md

     This mode allows you to update the CSV File.
     ./stonks -u on

-The on parameter is necessary to switch to update mode.
+The on parameter is necessary to switch modes.

 ![Update Mode](https://github.com/mar-tina/stonks/blob/master/updatemode.png)